buildkite/docs/pages/packages/container.md

 1. Select **Packages** in the global navigation to access the **Registries** page.
 1. Select your container registry on this page.
-1. Select **Publish a Container Package** and in the resulting dialog, for each required `docker` command set in the relevant code snippets, copy the relevant code snippet (using the icon at the top-right of its code box), paste it into your terminal, and submit it.
+1. Select **Publish a Container Package** and in the resulting dialog, for each required `docker` command set in the relevant code snippets, copy the relevant code snippet (using the icon at the top-right of its code box), paste it into your terminal, and run it.

 These Docker commands are used to:

-- Log in to your Buildkite container registry with the API write token.
+- Log in to your Buildkite container registry with the API access token.
 - Tag your container image to be published.
 - Publish the image to your container registry.